elviscgn/Mmathando/README.md

 - Nearby clinic/hospital locations
 - Hotline support for urgent concerns

-It doesn’t replace doctors but helps users make informed, actionable decisions quickly and safely.
+It does not replace doctors but helps users make informed, actionable decisions quickly and safely.

 ---